What is sudden infant death syndrome (SIDS)?

-- Removing all loose bedding, such as crib bumpers, blankets, pillows, stuffed animals, and toys.
-These items can cause the baby to stop breathing, choke, or strangle them.
+- Remove all loose bedding, such as crib bumpers, blankets, pillows, stuffed animals, and toys.
+These items can cause the baby to choke or stop breathing.
+They also can strangle the baby.

-- Making sure you have the most recent, baby-friendly crib.
+- Make sure you have the most recent, baby-friendly crib.
 It should be designed to keep your baby from falling between the mattress and the side of the crib.
-It’s also important that your child cannot get his or her head stuck in the bars of the crib.
-While older, used cribs may be more affordable, look for a newer crib to match your budget and keep your baby safe.
+It’s also important to make sure your baby can’t get their head stuck in the bars of the crib.
+While an older, used crib may be more affordable, look for a newer one to match your budget and keep your baby safe.
 Choose a firm crib mattress over a softer one.

-- Not allowing your baby to sleep with you, another adult, or another child.
+- Don’t allow your baby to sleep with you, another adult, or another child.
 You may forget to return a fussy baby to its crib and accidentally roll on top of it.
 This causes the baby to stop breathing.
-A baby sleeping in the same room (not bed) as their parents have a lower risk of SIDS.

-- Placing your baby on his or her back (not tummy or side) for naps and at night.
-A baby’s neck and other muscles that allow it to lift its head or roll over are not fully developed.
-When the baby is “stuck” on his tummy, he cannot lift his or her head to breathe.
+- Place your baby on their back (not their tummy or side) for naps and at night.
+A baby’s neck and muscles aren’t fully developed that would allow them to lift their head or roll over.
+When the baby is “stuck” on their tummy, they can’t lift their head to breathe.

-- Keeping up on your baby’s vaccinations and well-child visits.
-Research shows that getting your baby’s vaccinations on schedule reduces the threat of SIDS by 50%.
+- Keep up on your baby’s vaccinations and well-child visits.
+Research shows that getting vaccinations on schedule reduces the threat of SIDS by 50%.

-- Breastfeeding your baby and using a pacifier has been shown to reduce the potential for SIDS.
+- Breastfeed your baby and use a pacifier.
+This has been shown to reduce the potential for SIDS.

 Treatment for sudden infant death syndrome (SIDS)

-SIDS cannot be treated since the death happens without warning.
+SIDS can’t be treated since the death happens without warning.
 Your doctor, however, may be able to help you cope with your loss by recommending sources for grief counseling.

 Coping with the loss from sudden infant death syndrome (SIDS)